Yours, Mine & Ours (2005 film): Reception

+Metacritic, which uses a weighted average, assigned the a score of 38 out of 100, based on 25 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave it an average grade of "A−" on an A+ to F scale.

 Soundtrack

 Hawk Nelson performed a song featuring Drake Bell, titled "Bring Em' Out", as the film's main theme song.
 The group itself performs during the party sequence.

 Home media

-The film was released on VHS and DVD on February 28, 2006, the former being one of the last films ever released on the format.
-A Blu-ray released followed on February 2, 2021.
+Yours, Mine & Ours was released on VHS and DVD on February 28, 2006, by Paramount Home Entertainment, with the former being one of the last films to ever be released in the format.
+A Blu-ray release followed on February 2, 2021.